m-thirumal/installation_guide/pgmodeler/foreign_data_wrapper.md

 # FDW - Foreign Data Wrapper

-Foreign-data wrappers are objects used to consume data from different data sources not necessarily another PostgreSQL database system.
+A foreign data wrapper is an extension available in PostgreSQL that allows you to consume data from different data sources not necessarily another PostgreSQL database system.
+Foreign data wrappers can serve all sorts of purposes:

+   * Completing a data flow cycle
+   * Your data may be segregated across databases, but still related in ways that makes being able to combine or aggregate it desirable
+   * Allows you to control the permissions on the foreign tables

 1. Add `postgres_fdw` extension